 You can also check for lead pipe yourself using any of several guidance videos available on-line.
 We recommend the app below, developed by National Public Radio (NPR), which is a step-by-step process to determine if your service line is plastic, copper, galvanized steel or lead.
 Just click the following link: https://apps.npr.org/find-lead-pipes-in-your-home/en/#.
 Or, for a visual guide, click here.

 Can the water from my home’s plumbing be tested for lead?

-If you are interested in knowing the lead level at your tap, the Water Authority will collect a sample at your home or, if you prefer, direct you to an outside independent laboratory for testing.
+If NYSDOH funds are no longer available, the Water Authority will collect a sample at your home or, if you prefer, direct you to an outside independent laboratory for testing.
 The current cost for lead analysis is $20 per sample.
 Results are available in 3-4 weeks.
 After receiving your report, our laboratory staff is available to discuss the results with you.
 If you have questions on lead testing, please contact Lab@mcwa.com.

 Several local independent laboratories offer certified lead testing; two state-certified laboratories that offer lead testing are listed below:

 ||Life Science Laboratories

 |1565 Jefferson Rd.